 I’m compelled to write a Wineglass Marathon race recap as I recently ran it on October 6th, 2019.
-This was my 12th marathon since 2013!
-It is hosted in Corning, NY, a lovely and quaint town in beautiful western New York.
+It is hosted in Corning, NY, a lovely, quaint town in beautiful western New York.
 The point to point marathon begins in Bath, New York, and winds via country roads through small communities and farm land.
 The leaves are in the early stages of changing color along the countryside.
 Total runners (marathon, half marathon, 5K) are ~2,500, so it is a smaller marathon, with a laid-back feel in a peaceful setting.
 For these reasons, it is a good choice for first-time marathoners, as well as those pursuing a personal best (like me!).
 I have written another post about key learnings from a tough marathon here.

 For those not interested in running a marathon, they do offer a half marathon (Sunday), and a 5K on Saturday.
 They also have race challenges, the Pinot Half Marathon Challenge (5K and HM), and the Wineglass Riesling Marathon Challenge (5K and marathon).

 Wineglass Marathon Race Recap: Logistics